FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

     NeXus definitions version: main
     ```

-The output tables "findings" and "summary statistics" can be used to find error present in the NeXus file.
-As you can see, while the output is verbose and comprehensive, `punx` does not actually pick up on the issues that the [`pynxtools` validator finds](validate-nexus-files.md#pynx-validate).
+The output tables "findings" and "summary statistics" can be used to find if errors are present in the NeXus file.
+While the output is verbose and comprehensive, you can observe that `punx` does not pick up on the issues that the [`pynxtools` validator](validate-nexus-files.md#pynx-validate) finds.

 You can just pass one of the logging levels to the `--report` flag to select for a subset of the report: